 Based on the work I completed for Norfolk Constabulary and Suffolk Police and Crime Commissioner, I was hired by the Office of the Police and Crime Commissioner (PCC) for Norfolk to create their social media presence, upgrade their digital channels and modernise their website.

-Although there was nothing wrong with this approach per se, if you are sending out the newsletter on paper, but the newsletter’s primary delivery channel is digital so it should be created as a HTML email so recipients have a better user experience reading the content.
+Although there was nothing wrong with this approach per se if you are sending out the newsletter on paper, the newsletter’s primary delivery channel is digital so it should be created as an HTML email so recipients have a better user experience reading the content.

 I suggested to the team they should use MailChimp to create and distribute their newsletter.
-The team were immediately receptive of this idea due to the nice designs that were achievable in MailChimp but also the system took care of the administration of the distribution list, which was welcomed with open arms by the Admin team.
+The team was immediately receptive to this idea due to the nice designs that were achievable in MailChimp but also the system took care of the administration of the distribution list, which was welcomed with open arms by the Admin team.

-The new website received glowing feedback with regards to the new look and feel as well as the new organisation arrangement of the content.
+The new website received glowing feedback with regard to the new look and feel as well as the new organisation arrangement of the content.

-The Norfolk PCC website was a great project to work on as I learned a lot with regards to accessibility and culture issues.
+The Norfolk PCC website was a great project to work on as I learned a lot with regard to accessibility and cultural issues.